Azure/azure-sdk-for-net/sdk/devcenter/Azure.Developer.DevCenter/README.md

 ### Delete the Dev Box

 Deleting a DevBox is easy.
-It's much faster operation that creating a new DevBox.
+It's much faster operation than creating a new DevBox.

 ```C# Snippet:Azure_DevCenter_DeleteDevBox_Scenario
 Operation devBoxDeleteOperation = await devBoxesClient.DeleteDevBoxAsync(